vsimakhin/web-logbook/README.md

 Currently there are implemented several modules in the logbook app:
 * Logbook itself
   * Attachments for the flight records
+  * Map drawing and distance calculation for the flight record
   * Export to EASA PDF format
 * Settings
 * Map
+  * Filters for routes and airports
 * Licensing & Certification
+  * Document attachments and preview
+  * Expiration time tracking
 * Statistics
+  * Totals
+  * By Year
+  * By Aircraft

 ## Logbook